Postal worker sexually abused in Ashburn

-CHICAGO (WLS) --Chicago police are searching for an attacker after a woman who neighbors said is a letter carrier was sexually abused in the Ashburn neighborhood.
+CHICAGO (WLS) --Chicago police are searching for an attacker after a United States Postal Service letter carrier was sexually abused in the Ashburn neighborhood.

 Police said a 29-year-old woman was sexually abused inside a building in the 3300-block of West 79th Street Wednesday at about 4:30 p.m.